Sourcing ‘modern’ furniture for your home

 If you want mid-century lighting and furniture, in mint condition, consider design-led furniture specialists Twenty Twenty One.
 They sell work from new makers and pieces reproduced from the 20th century by the original manufacturers.
 Don’t be afraid to mix contemporary with your existing furniture.
 A few key pieces will create a bit of interest and excitement.

 To add your own style to very popular sofas by B&B Italia, for example, their British dealers Chaplins allow you to cover most contemporary sofas with any fabric you like.
 However, if you buy a special edition piece they advise staying with the recommended fabrics.
+If you decide to buy any antique furniture, ensure that you are protected by a house contents insurance policy.
+We would recommend one with antiques cover.

 All lit up